-As a passion-driven educator, I enjoy spreading the word on what passion can do to inspire educators to stay commited to their work, even in the midst of challenging times.
-As a result of this passion, I founded (and moderate) a chat for New and Pre-Service Teachers on Twitter: #ntchat.
+Lisa enjoys spreading the word on what passion can do to inspire educators to stay commited to their work, even in the midst of challenging times.
+As a result of this passion, she founded a chat for New and Pre-Service Teachers on Twitter: #ntchat.
 The chat occurs every Wednesday at 5PM PDT/8PM EDT.
 It’s supportive and practitioner focused with discussions that resonate with new teachers in the field.
 Visit this page to get all the info on New Teacher Chat.

-Please subscribe to receive regular updates through email and if you have questions, or want to get in touch, email me anytime firstname.lastname@example.org with questions, ideas, or any feedback.
-I’d love to hear from you.
+Please subscribe to receive regular updates through email and if you have questions, or want to get in touch, email Lisa anytime at firstname.lastname@example.org with questions, ideas, or any feedback.
+She always loves to hear from her readers!